 In particular, what we tried to do as well is just readdress the balance in the literature, which today has been very firm-centered, so the regional or the strategic coupling are very much driven by the strategic needs of these global production networks, seeking out new locations.

-What we also want to do is actually looking at what the regions are doing in what and what strategies regions have, so actually reach out and hold the networks in to create this sort of investment opportunities.
+What we also want to do is actually looking at what the regions are doing in what and what strategic agency regions have, to actually reach out and pull the networks in to create this sort of investment opportunities.

 In particular, it can mean the grow of new industries, the grow of new paths form in cities and regions.